Brain fog 101: Why you have it (and how vitamins for brain fog can help)

 What is brain fog syndrome, and what does it feel like?

 Everyone experiences brain fog differently.
 And while there’s no universally accepted medical definition of brain fog, it typically includes a wide-ranging category of symptoms, including:

 Slower thinking and an inability to quickly and clearly articulate your thoughts

 A hard time recalling things, including conversations or information you recently discussed/learned

 A general sense of being in a fog: muddled thoughts, lack of mental clarity, and overall mental fatigue and low energy (i.e. feeling “stuck”)

-Get our five-step brain fog fix
+Get our four-step brain fog fix

 After your course we'll send you weekly braincare email, to keep the fog away.